 Daedalus chuckled.
 "So I suppose it's up to the gods to decide whether or not it's justified, huh?"
 He shook his head.
 "Such hypocrisy.
 Face it: the natural order isn't what truly matters here.
 The gods have absolutely no trouble disregarding the balance of the world on a whim.
 Case in point: little Naruto over there."

-"Fair enough," Daedalus chuckled.
+"Noted," Daedalus chuckled.
 "In any event, my point still stands.
 The natural order isn't what matters here.
 No, the real reason why you, Hades, and the Council object against my continued existence is the fact that I had dared to venture into the realm of the gods themselves.
 With human creativity and ingenuity, I conquered death and attained immortality."

 And here, his face darkened.
 "And, of course, you all could never accept that a mere mortal had managed it all on his own without any help or permission from the gods, could you?"
 He snorted derisively.
 "As I said.
 Arrogance."